-When you first start out in newborn photography there are so many things which can be confusing and getting it right can take years of trail and error.
-One of those things, is the Posing Bag set up for your newborn photography session.
+When you first start out in newborn photography there are so many things which can be confusing.
+Getting it right can take years of trial and error.
+One of those things is the Posing Bag set up for your newborn photography session.

-This is one of those situations where there is no “one size fits all”.
-We all have different styles for one, but also different, budgets, spaces to work in and working arrangements.
-Some people have a dedicated photography studio outside their home, others have a studio set up in their home and other’s are travelling to clients homes.
+This is one of those situations where there is no “one size fits all” solution.
+We all have different styles, but also different budgets, spaces to work in and working arrangements.
+Some people have a dedicated photography studio outside their home; others have a studio set up in their home and others are travelling to clients’ homes.
 The important thing here is to work out what is going to work best for you when posing on the bean bag and customise your requirements to suit.

-To give you some insight into my set up and to hopefully give you some inspiration for your own, I thought it would be great to explain it visually for you.
+To give you some insight into my set up, and hopefully give you some inspiration for your own, I thought it would be great to explain it visually for you.

 When using artificial light, the principles are the same in terms of how you setup your posing bag and your light.
 However, once again, this depends on the size and strength of your light, as you can see here.

 My posing bag is just over 90cm across in diameter and 30cm in height.
-My bag is not overfilled as I personally prefer it softer, in fact I can create a well in the middle of my bag with my hand which is about 15cm deep.
-This is to make the baby feel nice and secure & comfortable.
+My bag is not overfilled as I personally prefer it a little softer.
+In fact, using my hand, I can create a well in the middle of the beanbag which is about 15cm deep.

-Underneath my posing blanket, are 4 Ikea fleece blankets doubled over to create a nice, smooth, thick layer between the posing bag and the baby.
-This is to also hide the supports I use to keep the baby in position when posing.
+Underneath my posing blanket, are 4 Ikea fleece blankets, folded to create a nice, smooth, thick layer between the posing bag and the baby.
+This also helps to hide the supports I use to keep the baby in position when posing.